Malaysian election pits former leader against elite protege

 "The more fundamental primal underpinnings of Malaysian politics remain," said Ibrahim Suffian, co-founder of the Merdeka Center for Opinion Research.
 "The overt campaign talks about issues of the economy and cost of living, but underneath that there is a continuing discussion about who is best suited to maintain the interests of the majority Malay Muslim population."

-The ruling National Front lost its two-thirds majority in parliament in 2008 elections and lost the popular vote in 2013, its worst ever result.
-That year it won 47 percent of the votes but still secured 60 percent of the seats in parliament due to the electoral system that makes votes in Malay-dominated rural seats, which traditionally support the coalition, more powerful than urban votes.
+The ruling National Front lost its two-thirds majority in parliament in 2008 elections and lost the popular vote in 2013, its worst-ever result.
+That year it won 47 percent of the votes but still secured 60 percent of the seats in parliament due to an electoral system that makes votes in Malay-dominated rural seats, which traditionally support the coalition, more powerful than urban votes.
 Tindak, a group that lobbies for electoral reform, estimates one third of voters decide half of the seats.

 Analysts say the ruling coalition is likely to keep a parliamentary majority in Wednesday's election even if its share of the vote shrinks again.
 If it performs particularly badly, Najib could face challengers from within his own party or the government itself might not survive a full term because minor parties within the coalition could defect.